 In general, contributors submit patches to the maintainers of repositories, the overall process of which is managed by the project architect.

-The project architect at the top is responsible for all decisions and actions, and also functions as a default maintainer for those subsystems and layers who do not have a current maintainer.
+The project architect is responsible for all decisions and actions, and also functions as a default maintainer for those subsystems and layers who do not have a current maintainer.
 A tree of maintainers works underneath the architect – these maintainers handle the details of many of the bugs, patches, and ideas that come up.

 YOCTO PROJECT ARCHITECT